 All tickets purchased in advance are done online ONLY.
 There is no box office at the venue during the day or in advance of the show.
 If the show does not sell out, tickets may be purchased in person on the day of the show starting at the time of the doors.
 Tickets are subject to availability.
 We do not hold or reserve tickets, and we cannot guarantee there will be tickets left at the time of your arrival.
 Purchasing tickets online is your safest bet.
 Will call is also only available at the time doors open.

 We accept printed tickets with barcodes, as well as tickets on mobile devices.
 Mobile tickets must be the official pdf, and not a screenshot of a ticket and/or barcode.

 A question we often get is “why does my GA ticket have a seat number on it?”.
 The ticketing companies often have seat numbers for auditing purposes.
 The Opera House is generally a standing venue, with very few exceptions depending on the event.

 The Opera House has four bars.
 Three on the main floor, and one in the balcony.
 Each bar has a selection of beer, wine, mixed drinks, cider, coolers, pop, juice, energy drinks, and more.
-Cash, debit and credit are accepted at all bars.
+Our bars accept credit and debit only.
+We are a cashless venue.
 Alcohol is not permitted outside of the venue.